Black History Month Activity Ideas

 Black History Month Activity Ideas MindingKidsSource: mindingkids.co.uk

-February is black history month!
+It’s a fantastic time to explore and honor the rich history, culture, and achievements of black men and women.
+Use these 8 black history month activity ideas and resources for lesson planning in your 3rd, 4th, or 5th grade class.
 Check out these black history month ideas for 3rd grade, 4th grade, and 5th grade that will engage your students and help show what they learned.
-Black history relates to all citizens and our shared backgrounds as americans.

 We’re honoring the remarkable achievements and contributions of black individuals throughout history while fostering a deeper understanding of african american culture with our black history month activities.
-Celebrate the art, poetry, music, inventions, and contributions of black americans with these black history month activities.
-Looking for black history month activities?
+Black history month is a time to recognize the importance of black culture, contributions and history of perseverance in the united states.
+Black history relates to all citizens and our shared backgrounds as americans.

 More articles